atheik/PWP/README.md

 Make sure your environment is setup as in the development configuration described above.
 The coverage reported for the database and resource tests should be 98%.
+The database and resource tests exist in order to enforce correctness by catching possible functionality-affecting errors introduced by recent changes.

 ```sh
 pytest --cov=imagenet_browser --cov-report=term-missing